 This is where a Regan Zambri Long car accident attorney can help.
 Your attorney will negotiate with the adjuster on your behalf, using the years of knowledge in D.C. law and insurance policies.
 While it would be harder for you to make your case with an adjuster, the Regan Zambri Long car accident attorney will use the evidence from the police report and your own records to secure the proper compensation.

 The accident lawyer will also prepare your claim for trial right away.
 If your claim goes to trial, you will receive a verdict instead of a settlement.
 Regan Zambri Long has the financial backing to take on large insurance companies and court cases so you can rest assured your attorney will be by your side every step of the way.

 There are three different types of damages you can collect from your claim.
 The first is economic damages.
 This type of payment is for medical expenses, lost wages, and future wages you may lose due to ongoing injuries.

 The second type is non-economic damages, which include pain and suffering, emotional trauma and anguish, social standing, and mental hardships.

 The final type of damages you can collect from a DC car accident claim is punitive damages.
 Punitive damages are very rare since they are meant to punish the behavior of those responsible for the accident.
-Punitive damages are broken into three different categories:
+Punitive damages are broken into three different categories of negligence:

 Washington, DC is one of the five jurisdictions in the country that still use the contributory negligence law.
 This law states that if the plaintiff (the person who filed the claim against the reckless driver) is responsible in any way for the accident, then a claim for compensation cannot be filed.
 This law applies in Virginia and Maryland, as well.
 Regan Zambri Long car accident lawyers offer free consultations to prospective clients.
 Call (202)960-4746 today and learn how a teen accident lawyer at Regan Zambri Long can help.